Uncover the R Applications – Why Top Companies are using R Programming

-Various statistical procedures like linear modelling are necessary to analyze the purchases made by the customers as well as predicting product sales.
+Various statistical procedures like linear modeling are necessary to analyze the purchases made by the customers as well as in predicting product sales.
 Furthermore, companies use R for carrying out A/B testing analysis across the pages of their products.

 - R is primarily used for descriptive statistics.
 Descriptive statistics summarize the main features of the data.
 R is used for a variety of purposes in summary statistics like central tendency, measurement of variability, finding kurtosis and skewness.

 - R is most widely used for exploratory data analysis.
 R’s most popular package ggplot2 is considered to be one of the best visualization libraries due to its aesthetics and interactivity.

 - R is also used for analyzing both discrete and continuous probability distributions.
 For example, using the ppois() function, you can draw Poisson distribution.
 Similarly, with the help of dbinom() function, you can plot the binomial distribution.

 - R also allows hypothesis testing to validate statistical models.